tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these magnets can complicate diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets have the potential to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are highly flammable.